Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Machine learning accelerating discovery in moir e spintronics

 \section{Machine learning accelerating discovery in moir\'e spintronics}

 The study of moir\'e materials presents a dual challenge of complexity: the large number of possible material combinations and the immense computational cost of simulating any single configuration.
-Machine learning and artificial intelligence (AI) are emerging as powerful tools to address both of these challenges, offering new capabilities for accelerating simulation, analyzing complex experimental data, and performing materials inverse design.
-This section reviews the recent advances in applying ML methods to moir\'e spintronics, categorized into two main areas: overcoming computational barriers in simulation and enabling higher-level data analysis and design. \cite{Tritsaris2021,Li2023,Liu2024}
+ML and AI are emerging as powerful tools to address both of these challenges, offering new capabilities for accelerating simulation, analyzing complex experimental data, and performing materials inverse design.
+This section reviews the recent advances in applying ML methods to moir\'e spintronics, categorized into two main areas: overcoming computational barriers in simulation and enabling higher-level data analysis and design \cite{Tritsaris2021,Li2023,Liu2024}.
+In this section, we clarify how ML is evolving from a mere data analysis tool into a driver for material discovery and twist-angle optimization, providing concrete examples where it has altered our physical understanding of moir\'e systems.